• Given a poor prognosis after being diagnosed with stage IV pancreatic cancer

 I had spent most of my lifetime asking the question “Why do some people manage or navigate more successfully through the worst circumstances—what do they bring to those situations?”
 I decided to put into practice those characteristics, to do what I could to live happier and if possible longer.
 In the first shock of the prognosis, I asked “How can I have the best death?”
 Soon after, I turned my attention to those people who live longer than the odds or even survive.
 The hundreds of articles and research studies became the basis of my healing program.

 With years of experience of hiring at all levels in a corporation, I never would have hired someone who believed that we would fail.
 So the first step for me was to find a brilliant, impeccably trained oncologist who believed in the possibility that I could get well again.
 Also, I realized that positivity was key for both the quality and quantity of my life, so I decided to be the CEO of my own healing program.
-I needed a team of experts, headed up by that oncologist, but one who understand that many factors contribute to getting well and staying well.
+I needed a team of experts, headed up by that oncologist, but one who understood that many factors contribute to getting well and staying well.
 I went from doctor to doctor asking the question, “Who do you know that would work with me to get better?”
 I asked and asked, until I got an answer.

 Finding the Right Oncologist